 The goal of the Burn Unit rotation, which will take place at the University of Colorado Hospital, is to develop an understanding of the current concepts of burn pathophysiology and apply this information in the evaluation, resuscitation, clinical management, and rehabilitation of the burned patient.
 Emphasis will be placed on burn resuscitation and physiology, ventilator management in the setting of systemic inflammation accompanying burns and thermal airway injury, and nutritional support.
 The CCF will function as an integral component to the burn service in conjunction with the general surgery resident on the burn service and the burn attending.
 Responsibilities will include attending daily rounds in the burn unit, formulating and executing critical interventions, and monitoring patients.
 In addition, the CCF will be expected to attend multidisciplinary patient care and teaching conferences.

 Length of Program: 1 year

 It is our ultimate goal to prepare our fellows not only to satisfactorily pass the ABS certification examination, but to excel beyond that to a level of expertise that will allow the fellow to become a future leader in their area of specialty.
 To assist in this endeavor, we have many educational activities which include:

 Applications should be made through the SCC and ACS Fellowship Application Service (SAFAS) by completing the appropriate forms and submitting the required supporting material.
 After review of this material, candidates are selected for in-person interview.
 Our interview season runs from June through September.
 Candidates will be contacted by e-mail regarding their application status.
-Surgical Critical Care Pediatrics then matches with one fellow candidate each October, who will begin a one-year fellowship rotation the following August.
+Pediatric Surgical Critical Care then matches with one fellow candidate each October, who will begin a one-year fellowship rotation the following August.

 Fellows in our program must be a U.S. citizen or lawful permanent resident to train at the University of Colorado School of Medicine.